9 Simple Steps To Potty Train Your Puppy

 This broadens their understanding of acceptable toilet locations and reduces accidents indoors.
 Encourage and praise them when they use different surfaces, reinforcing the desired behavior and strengthening their potty training habits.

-To prevent confusion for your Corgi, it’s vital to differentiate between toilet time and playtime.
+To prevent confusion for your puppy, it’s vital to differentiate between toilet time and playtime.
 During toilet breaks, keep interactions minimal and focus solely on the task at hand—eliminating.

-Reserve playtime for designated periods when your Corgi isn’t expected to relieve themselves.
+Reserve playtime for designated periods when your puppy isn’t expected to relieve themselves.
 Consistency in separating these activities fosters better potty training habits and reduces accidents indoors.

 • Consistency is key – Stick to a regular schedule and routine to reinforce good habits.

-• Use positive reinforcement – Reward your Corgi with praise and treats when they potty outside.
+• Use positive reinforcement – Reward your puppy with praise and treats when they potty outside.

 • Supervise indoors – Keep a close eye on your puppy indoors and intervene if you catch them in the act of eliminating indoors.